Campaign of the Month: October 2017

 Using the familiar tone in reference to a distinct superior can invite a wrathful response.
 Of course, if it does not, then the rest of the members of the covenant will know you are being allowed to do so.
 This, in itself, can speak volumes about one’s social standing.

-To refer to a vampire in the intimate voice, one simply states his name.
+• Intimate: To refer to a vampire in the intimate voice, one simply states their name.
 In our example: Dolores, Vivian and Jeffrey, respectively.

 Titles and terms of address are not the only ways in which Invictus vampires make their opinions and aspirations known in public society.
 Although to outsiders the subtleties of etiquette within the covenant seem complex and layered, in truth, there are a few simple rules of communication that hold true.
 The basis of all public statements of the Invictus is context and that is what renders the intentions of the Invictus opaque to all outside the covenant but crystal clear to all within.